Magritte-code/Magritte/docs/src/index.rst

   *F. De Ceuster, T. Ceulemans, A. Srivastava, W. Homan, J. Bolte, J. Yates, L. Decin, P. Boyle, J., Hetherington* (`JOSS <https://doi.org/10.21105/joss.03905>`_).

-Please note that some features presented in these papers might not yet be implemented and documented in the latest release of Magritte.
+Please note that some features presented in these papers might have been changed and improved upon in later papers.

 Issues & Contact